-The MAC protocol used in Ethernet is called CSMA/CD, meaning Carrier Sense Multiple Access with Collision Detection.
+The MAC protocol used in Ethernet is called CSMA/CD, meaning Carrier Sense Multiple Access (CSMA) with Collision Detection (CD).

-CSMA means, before sending each node must check if the transmission medium is free and wait until it is before sending the packet.
+CSMA means, before sending, each node must check if the transmission medium is free and if not wait until it is before sending the packet.

-CD means when the node starts emitting a frame it must also listen to see if a collision is occurring, if that happens, it stops sending the frame and sends a JAM instead informing all nodes a collision has happened, next back off and wait a period of time depending on several factors before trying again.
+CD means when the node starts emitting a frame it must also listen to see if a collision is occurring, if that happens, it stops sending the frame and sends a JAM instead, informing all nodes a collision has happened, next back off and wait a period of time depending on several factors before trying again.

-CSMA/CD does not avoid collisions, it focuses on reducing collisions consequences.
+CSMA/CD doesn't avoid collisions, it focuses on reducing the collisions consequences by reducing each collision duration to the minimum.